devipapolu/sql/README.md

 DATE	          "2025-09-24"
 DATETIME	      "2025-09-24 17:00:00"
 BOOLEAN	         TRUE, FALSE
+                                                                                       ** Understanding Database, DBMS, and SQL**
+1. Database
+Definition: A database is a structured place to store data.
+Types of data stored:
+Structured Data: Organized into tables, rows, columns (easy to query).
+Raw / Unstructured Data: Data without predefined structure (files, images, videos, logs, JSON, text, etc.).
+Example – Structured Data (Table):

+ID	Name	Age
+1	Devi	25
+2	Anwi	22

+Example – Raw / Unstructured Data:
+A text file: "This is a sample note"
+An image: profile_pic.jpg
+A JSON file: {"user": "Devi", "age": 25}
+Key Point: Databases can store both structured and raw/unstructured data; DBMS helps manage them.

+2. DBMS (Database Management System)
+Definition: Software that manages the database.
+Responsibilities:
+Store, retrieve, update, delete structured and unstructured data Backup and restore data
+Ensure security
+Handle multiple users and transactions
+Examples: MySQL, PostgreSQL, MongoDB (especially for unstructured data), Oracle
+Analogy: DBMS is like a manager who organizes and controls data access.

+3. SQL (Structured Query Language)
+Definition: SQL is a language to communicate with DBMS.
+Important: SQL is not software, it’s a set of instructions.
+Example Query (Structured Data):
+SELECT Name FROM Students WHERE Age > 23;
+Note: For unstructured/raw data, DBMS may provide other query mechanisms (e.g., MongoDB uses JSON-based queries).

+Analogy: SQL is the language you speak to DBMS to tell it what to do with structured or semi-structured data.

+4. How They Work Together
+Database → Stores structured tables and raw/unstructured data.
+DBMS → Software that manages, organizes, and secures data.
+SQL / Query Language → Communicates with DBMS to perform operations.
+Flow:
+User/Application → SQL / Query → DBMS → Database (Structured + Raw Data) → Result

+✅ One-Line Summary
+Database stores structured and unstructured data.
+DBMS manages data and ensures integrity, security, and accessibility.
+SQL (or queries) is the language to communicate with DBMS.

 **1. What is a Database?**
 A database is an organized collection of data stored electronically.